I could write this whole article with one step. I mean, don’t you simply eat broken candy canes?

 It’s okay -I’ll make these thumbprint cookies tomorrow.
 I totally can, too, because Love From the Oven‘s recipe uses a shortbread cookie mix.

-The filling, of course, is vanilla candy melts with peppermint pieces.
+The filling, of course, is vanilla candy melts with peppermint pieces from all of your broken candy canes.

 I discovered cake pops this past year.
 They are, in my opinion, the best way to eat cake.